Arctic17/syd-git/answers.md

 ### Task 3
 I can see that ther are 2 typs of files waiting to be staged the first being the "answers.md" the second being the new **Untracked** "README.md".
 The README file is untracked as it has just been created.
-The untracked means that the file has yet to be part of a commit and start having its modification tracked by git
+The untracked means that the file has yet to be part of a commit and start having its modification tracked by git.

 ### Task 4
+As Checkout Commit is selected the files fond on the file explorer ar reset to theire intitial commit state meaning that there are no README.md and the answers.md is empty as they when wht the repo was cloned. when going back to the last commit the file exlporer goes back to is latest state with all of the lates saved file from that commit.

 ### Task 5
+The diffrence between the local repository and the remote repository is that the local repository is updated every commit and is the basis on which the user devlopes on.
+On the other hand the remote repository it a repo that can be accesed by many and can only be modified througha puch and is the amalgamation of all pushes.
+If the local repository would be deleted only the local modification will be affected. this means any modifications done after the last Git push will be erased as they when only found on the local repo and not on the remote repo.

 ### Task 6
+Nothing has happend to it as the repo was cloned localy by the user and has not be modified. this means that the original repos was used as a base for the current version but bairs no link until a pull request is made to rejoin it to the original

 ## Gitgraph

 ### Task 7
 ![Gitgraph](img/gitgraph.svg)